llihund19git/Sample-CRUD-with-Yajra-Datatables/README.md

 Laravel sample CRUD using Eloquent with Yajra Datatables

+Requirements:
+Composer
+npm

+1. After cloning this git:
+    - composer install     //// To install depedencies and Yajra datatables

+2. Update .env.example file for the database connection, edit these line and SAVE as .env, create a database first if you don't have database for this sample project :

+    DB_CONNECTION=mysql
+    DB_HOST=127.0.0.1
+    DB_PORT=3306
+    DB_DATABASE=homestead
+    DB_USERNAME=homestead
+    DB_PASSWORD=secret

+3. Generate app key
+    - php artisan key:generate

+4. Insert tables (I already create a migration file for product table)
+    - php artisan migrate

+5. Run the server.
+Try to register first so you will be able to log in
+    - php artisan serve

+6. On the dashboard, you can see the listing, create, update and delete data.

 1. Install laravel, two ways
     :Via Laravel Installer (Prerequisite: Composer)
         -composer global require laravel/installer